Sauna Bathing Can Decrease Your Blood Pressure Naturally Without Medication

 It’s believed that the sauna emulates the effect of moderate exercise.
 When you use one, your heart rate increases and circulation improves.
 Because of this, the cells in the heart function better as more blood is being pumped to them.

-The Long Term Effects
+The Long Term Effects of Sauna Bathing

 A study in Finland (the birthplace of the Sauna) followed men over 20 years, to see how they reacted to cardiovascular disease and other similar issues.
 As part of that study, it kept track of how often these men used a sauna in a given week.